Your Step-By-Step Guide To Getting Over A Tough Breakup

 3. Embrace alone time.

-Just because it's important to reach out and connect, however, doesn't mean you aren't allowed to spend time alone to grieve or reflect on the relationship and recharge.
+To get over a breakup, you should also spend time alone to grieve or reflect on the relationship and recharge.
 There are plenty of benefits to taking time for yourself.
-Alone time has been shown to increase creativity, decrease risk of depression, and decrease the intensity of negative emotions in general.
+Alone time has been shown to increase creativity, decrease the risk of depression, and decrease the intensity of negative emotions in general.

 So, there's absolutely nothing wrong with forgoing happy hour for an at-home spa night for one, complete with natural sheet masks and calming essential oils, or simply curling up with your dog or cat and getting lost in a novel.
 The key, Melamed says, is distinguishing between alone time and self-imposed isolation—and avoiding the latter.
 A healthy dose of solitude should feel energizing and grounding, not depleting.

 Back in the old days (or like 15 years ago), if you broke up with someone and got that icky urge to check up on them, you had to either drive by their house or ask a mutual friend for intel.
 Today, you can check up on anyone from the comfort of your pajamas, right on your smartphone.
-That means it's way too easy to compare yourself to how they're handling (or appear to be handling) the split.
+That means it's way too easy to compare yourself to how they're handling (or appear to be handling) the split, and that is not going to help you get over the breakup.

 Social comparison theory suggests that humans have an innate tendency to judge our social and personal growth by comparing ourselves to others, Melamed explains.
 In other words, it's literally human nature to compare your post-breakup life to your ex's, which isn't a good way to bounce back from a breakup.
 Not only will you feel worse about yourself, but you might lean into that pain, which is doubly unhealthy.